 On average over the last three years, China Tian Lun Gas Holdings Limited has grown earnings per share (EPS) by 32% each year (using a line of best fit).
 Its revenue is up 81% over last year.

 This demonstrates that the company has been improving recently.
 A good result.
 It's great to see that revenue growth is strong, too.
 These metrics suggest the business is growing strongly.
 Shareholders might be interested in this free visualization of analyst forecasts.

-Does China Tian Lun Gas Holdings Have A Good ROCE?
+Has China Tian Lun Gas Holdings Limited Been A Good Investment?

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.